jackrengelink/TimeEdit-to-Google-Calendar-sync/README.md

 That is it.
 If something looks wrong, run `verify()`, it checks the script's memory against your calendar and the feed and reports any drift.

+### 7. Run `saveConfig()`

+Once you are happy with your settings, run `saveConfig()` once.
+It copies them into the project's script properties, which pasting a new version of the file does not touch.
+Without it, upgrading means re-doing your edits by hand.

 ### Optional

 `syncNow()` only ever touches today onwards.
 If you set this up mid-term and